IsabelGP/boot-camps/tf_tutorial/README.md

-# Glowacki Group Hackathon 2018

-26th-27th of April 2018

-## Before the workshop
+# Tensorflow tutorial / workshop

-The workshop will use python 3 and TensorFlow 1.6.
-You can find instructions on how to install TensorFlow [here](https://www.tensorflow.org/install/).
+The workshop will use python 3 and TensorFlow 1.6 and can be installed with anaconda or pip.
+Alternatively, you can find instructions on how to install TensorFlow [here](https://www.tensorflow.org/install/).

-The powerpoint and pdf slides for the tutorial part of the Hackathon are in the "Presentation" folder.
-If you don't have powerpoint, you can see the comment box for the slides in the online powerpointslides version, which can be found [here](https://docs.google.com/presentation/d/1bZUQVG-qvrTJEMgAYk59rG8Ux4b3Bpmmku4Q3GfxJyw/edit?usp=sharing).
-Note that the equations get messed up in the online powerpoint slides.
+The pdf slides for the tutorial part of the Hackathon are in the "presentation" folder.

 ## Timetable

-Thursday 26th of April, Tutorial (10 - 12 am):

 * Introduction to TensorFlow (presentation, ~20 min):